-ARTICLE 2.
+ARTICLE 3.
 GEOGRAPHIC AREA.
 Rosters shall contain only players who's primary residence or work address is closest to the team's home city, which is defined as the location of it's primary practice facility.
 If, at the time the player began to play, no member team existed closer to their home, the player has the option of rostering with either team.

 If a player has a compelling reason why they should be rostered on a team farther from their primary residence, they may submit a request for exception to the Move United offices and be considered for an exception.
-This exception form must be submitted directly by the player, not either team involved.
+This exception form must be submitted directly by the player, not either team involved and follow all deadlines for the season.

-ARTICLE 3.
+ARTICLE 4.
 ROSTER QUALIFICATIONS FOR POST-SEASON PLAY.
-Each team must follow the player qualification rules set out in Section 1 and the roster limits set out in Article 1 & 2 above for post-season play.
-In addition, no player may be rostered for post-season play that did not compete for that team in at least one game or tournament during the regular season and rosters must contain a minimum of 3 veterans with disabilities.
+Each team must follow the player qualification rules set out in Section 1 and the roster limits set out in Section 2 and Section 3, Article 1, 2 & 3 of this rule above for post-season play.
+This includes medical classification and veteran participation requirements.
+In addition, no player may be rostered for post-season play that did not compete for that team in at least one game or tournament during the regular season.
+Post-season rosters must continue to contain a minimum of 3 veteran athletes and meet all classification requirements for rostered athletes.